 Johnston is a student in WSU’s speech-language pathology graduate program.
 She developed a professional development presentation for elementary school teachers on language difference and delay.

 The CHIPS phase of the project was completed last year.
-She has continued to work with Assistant Professor of Communication Sciences and Disorders Kristina Curro, Ph.D., on the research phase.
+She has continued to work with Assistant Professor of Communication Sciences and Disorders Kirstina Curro, Ph.D., on the research phase.

 Johnston’s interest in language acquisition by English language learners stems from her work as an elementary school teacher in Rhode Island.
 It motivated her to study speech-language pathology.